Personal trainer insurance providers fall into two clean buckets, and your choice depends on which bucket fits the way you actually run your business.

 Bottom Line

-For a working independent trainer, the math is hard to argue with. $189/year for occurrence-form $1M/$3M liability with identity theft with 500+ activities with nationwide portability is the highest-value base policy on the market.
-Most trainers stop shopping after seeing the straightforward online process with no quotes needed to purchase.
+For a working independent trainer, the math is hard to argue with. $189/year for occurrence-form $1M/$3M liability with identity theft with 500+ activities with nationwide portability is among the highest-value base policy on the market.

 Choose PHLY if: you train kids, run a studio, or work in a niche where sexual misconduct exposure is real.